Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Graduate students in departments with a foreign language requirement may satisfy the requirement by (a) successfully completing the final course in a second-year language sequence, (b) passing a reading competency exam in the language, or (c) completing another department-approved course or course sequence.
 Each department sets its own minimum standard to indicate the required level of competency.
 Graduate students are encouraged to complete the foreign language requirement early in their program.

 All requirements for the degree must be completed within five years of the initial quarter of matriculation.
 Active graduate students within this five-year time period maintain access to library and computer resources.
 Students who have not completed their program after three years of study are required to file a plan for completion of the degree within the five-year limit.
 Otherwise it is understood that the student has decided to withdraw from the program, and the graduate file is inactivated.
 Student computer accounts which allow access to computer labs, e-mail, library privileges, and other student technology services are purged at the end of this five-year period.
-Incomplete or inactive applications are kept on file in the Graduate Office for three years, then destroyed.
 Files of students who are admitted and register for coursework but do not complete their programs are kept for five years after the five-year program requirement.
 Files of students who complete programs are archived for 35 years.

 The maximum credit load for a graduate student is determined in consultation with the student’s graduate program advisor, within the policies set by the Registrar.